RizqiH/RizqiH/README.md

 # Hi 👋, I'm Muhammad Rizqi Amanan Habibullah

-### A student of National Development University "Veteran" East Java majoring in Informatics.
-Someone who enjoys activities related to writing, which can be developed into useful works such as copywriting.
-In addition, I focus on learning about UI/UX Design and Web Development.
+### I am currently pursuing a Bachelor's degree in Informatics at the National Development University "Veteran" East Java, with a strong interest in full-stack web development, UI/UX design, and digital content creation.
+I have hands-on experience in both front-end and back-end technologies, and I am passionate about leveraging my skills to develop innovative and user-friendly digital solutions.
+Additionally, I enjoy creating content that aligns with my technical expertise and enhances user experience across various platforms.

 ---